NeoPlato/manim-livestream/README.md

 ```

 This particular one will render the scene and send the frames to the streaming protocol.

+## Potential problems
+- Last 2 or 3 frames don't get sent
+  Close the window and restart it with `open_client()`
+- The entire thing freezes
+  Close the window and restart it with `open_client()`
+- Using any other streaming protocol
+  As of yet, not a great plan.
+From experimentation rtp seems the most stable.
+However the
+  streaming port shouldn't be too hard to modify.

 ## License and contribution
 The code is released as Free Software under the [GNU/GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license.